kristerkari/observable-redux-json-api-example/README.md

 This example app includes both backend ([Express](https://expressjs.com/)) and frontend ([React](https://reactjs.org/)) to show you how you can use [Redux](https://redux.js.org/), [RxJS](http://reactivex.io/rxjs/) and [JSON API](http://jsonapi.org/) together.

+If you want to see an example of just using Redux and JSON API without RxJS, [have a look at this example app](https://github.com/tomharvey/redux-json-api-demo/) which uses the normal `redux-json-api`.

 ## This example app uses the following libraries

 ### Frontend